iqlusioninc/synchronicity/README.md

 request cryptographic proof-of-inclusion that it has been successfully reproduced.
-So long as a threshold of the group does not collude to publish fraudulent reproducibility results, this cryptographic proof can be trusted as evidence that a build is reproducible from the original source code published on [crates.io].
+So long as a threshold of the group does not collude to publish fraudulent reproducibility results, this cryptographic proof can be trusted as evidence that a build with a matching hash is reproducible from the original source code published on [crates.io].

 ## Status